Cemetery Songs – now available!

 The discoveries are unnerving, especially since the ugly racist history reflects some of Polly’s own experiences as a biracial teenager.
 Past and present collide when Polly’s attempts to help Harrison go tragically wrong.
 As Polly grapples with the consequences of her actions, she must decide if she is brave enough to heed the wisdom of the dead.

 The Girls Survive series engages readers in pivotal historical events through the eyes of intrepid heroines who overcome enormous odds in the face of great challenges.
-There are twelve (and counting!) titles in the series.
+There are two dozen (and counting!) titles in the series.

-In Daisy and the Deadly Flu: A 1918 Influenza Survival Story, a dangerous flu is making its way around the world, marching closer and closer to Daisy’s small Minnesota town.
+In Daisy and the Deadly Flu: A 1918 Influenza Survival Story, a dangerous flu marches closer and closer to Daisy’s small Minnesota town.
 As tragedy strikes, can Daisy save those she loves?
-Although the book was written before the current COVID-19 pandemic, there are many parallels to Daisy’s time and the lessons she learns.

 Did you know that the Triangle Shirtwaist Factory Fire led to massive and significant reforms to how we work?
-I also wrote a graphic nonfiction book about the fire and its lasting impact.
+I also wrote a graphic nonfiction book about the fire and its lasting impact as part of the Movements and Resistance series from Capstone.

 Thanks to the tireless efforts of union women and men organizing for workers’ rights, we have laws that keep us safe at work, including fire alarms, fire drills, and safe fire escapes.
 These laws also make sure children aren’t forced to work at a young age.